But February made me shiver

 The families of Buddy Holly and Ritchie Valens would send condolence letters to Roger Peterson's parents and widow.

-On April 7, 1959, Buddy Holly's signature glasses, not found during the initial recovery, had been found and given to the local sheriff's office.
+On April 7, 1959, Buddy Holly's signature glasses, not found during the initial recovery, had been discovered and given to the local sheriff's office.
 They were placed in an envelope, along with The Big Bopper's watch, a lighter, two pairs of dice and another watch.
-(That envelope was misplaced during a move and would remain undiscovered until March of 1980.
+(That envelope was misplaced during a move and would remain hidden until March of 1980.
 Buddy's glasses, the lenses missing, were returned to his widow in 1981, after a legal battle with his parents.
 They are now on display at The Buddy Holly Center in Lubbock, Texas.)

 Also in April of 1959, J. P. Richardson's son Jay was born, two months after his father's death.